manbehindthemadness/razortrace/docs/index.rst

 This allows cherry-picking of many selectively placed tests throughout a project with minimal alteration of the business logic.

-*NOTE: Only detections originating from within the working directory are returned, if a dependency or extraneous file needs to be inspected, tracemalloc will likely be required, see:* https://docs.python.org/3/library/tracemalloc.html
+*NOTE: Only detections originating from within the working directory are returned, if a dependency or extraneous file needs to be inspected, tracemalloc will likely be required:* https://docs.python.org/3/library/tracemalloc.html

 **Parameters**